 "How could you leave your daughter alone like this?!"

-Unpleasant silence rang after the echoing of her yell, her body shaking in the after waves of her anger.
-Her dad always told her she needed to be more controlled about her emotions; though most of the time she was so uptight that her family worried for her.
+Unpleasant silence rang after the echoing of her yell, her body shaking in the after waves of her anger and sadness.
+Her dad always told her she needed to be more controlled about her emotions; though most of the time she was so uptight that she could understand why her family worried for her.

 "I wish you would have told me you felt this way, Eil'."

-Jumping suddenly at the sound of another, she quickly whipped around; face still covered in tears.
-Rapidly wiping her face clean, she moved off to the side a bit as her dad made his way forward.
+Jumping suddenly at the sound of another's voice, she quickly whipped around; face still covered in tears.
+Rapidly wiping her cheeks clean, she moved off to the side a bit as her dad made his way forward to stand beside her.

 "D-dad, how did you," – "That's a dumb question, Eil' and we both know it.
 I was worried when I got home and no one could tell me where you were."